 How do I apply for an FCTL Lilly Conference Scholarship?

 The deadline to apply for a Lilly Conference Scholarship is FRIDAY, NOVEMBER 16, 2018.

 - Check your calendar availability for attending the conference and block your schedule.

 - To help your peers become even more successful in your classes, the FCTL will request each scholarship recipient to share some of the knowledge they acquire at the conference with other ACC faculty.
 We suggest applying knowledge in the classroom and sharing the results with faculty at a department meeting, a faculty development workshop day and/or by writing a blog.

 - Complete the application indicating your interest in attending the Lilly Conference.

-Upon completion of the conference, scholarship recipients will be expected to share their knowledge with faculty colleagues and demonstrate how they benefitted from attending the conference.
-This will include both writing a blog post for the FCTL’s Faculty Forum Blog AND completing one of the project examples below.
+Upon completion of the conference, scholarship recipients will be encouraged to share their knowledge with faculty colleagues and demonstrate how they benefited from attending the conference.
+We suggest applying knowledge in the classroom and sharing the results with faculty at a department meeting, a faculty development workshop day and/or by writing a blog post for the FCTL’s Faculty Forum Blog by May 2019.

 Lilly Conference Scholarship Recipients

 Take a look at our current and previous Lilly Conference Scholarship recipients.
 Each previous recipient has shared their personal insights from attending this invaluable conference by authoring their own blog post.